The Master Plan

 We’ve selected the Education Pavilion to be our first building on the garden site, to be named The Graeser Family Education Center.
-This early phase will also include the educational gardens around the pavilion, the Evergreen Tapestry, and certain pieces of the garden’s infrastructure.
+This early phase will also include the educational gardens around the pavilion, the Evergreen Tapestry, a pollinator meadow, and certain pieces of the garden’s infrastructure.
 That approach will enable us to make smart, early investments and establish the first piece of the garden in a relatively short time.

 Construction on this area will begin in September of 2017, with a planned opening in spring of 2019.

 Donate now to support the construction of the Graeser Family Education Center.

 Phase 1B features the expansion of the plaza and development of the Education Gardens surrounding the Graeser Family Education Center.
 The gardens will include: the Edible Gardens and Water Wall; Native Gardens; Pollinator Gardens; Bioponds and Water Filtration feature.